AKULA-V-S-S-V-D-DURGAPRASAD/Employee-Management-System/Readme.md

 - Exception handling for better error management.

 ## Installation
-1. Navigate to the `springboot-backend` directory:
+1. Navigate to the `ems-backend` directory:

 2. Build the Project:
-- cd springboot-backend
+- cd ems-backend
  - Run this ommand to get the files in the Directory
  - You can build the project and download the necessary dependencies using Maven.
 Run the following command:
 This command compiles the code, runs tests, and packages the application into a JAR file.